 Microscopy and Imaging

-Our Electron Microscopy Facility includes a Hitachi S4800 Ultra-High Resolution Field Emission scanning electron microscope and a Hitachi H600 transmission electron microscope.
-Both microscopes are equipped with EDS systems for elemental analysis.
+Our Electron Microscopy Facility includes a Hitachi H-7650 transmission electron microscope and a Hitachi S-4800 cold cathode field emission scanning electron microscope with a Bruker EDS system for elemental analysis.
 Ultramicrotomes, critical point dryers, vacuum evaporators, sputter coaters and fully equipped darkrooms are also available.
-Light microscopy facilities include both an upright Leica confocal microscope system with 3 laser lines and an inverted Nikon C2 confocal microscope system with 2 laser lines.
+Light microscopy facilities include several brightfield photomicroscopes, and an upright Leica confocal microscope system with 5 laser lines.

 The Field Station, located in the Cedarburg Bog State Natural Area, provides ~2,000 acres of undisturbed, high-quality natural communities that include Cedarburg Bog; Sapa Bog, which is an acidic black spruce bog, and an old growth beech-maple forest.
 The Field Station also manages five outlying properties (including Neda Mine and Benedict Prairie) and the Downer Woods on the main UWM campus.